SnowdogApps/front-end-recruitment-test/README.md

 * If you think that some part of this test is weirdly old-fashioned or not described precisely, there is a very high chance it's on purpose, because we want to test you in a way worse environment than you will work on a daily basis.

 ## Before you start
-Fork this repository, it needs to stay on Github, available for everyone.
+Fork this repository, it needs to stay on Github, publicly available.

 The test is based on [AdonisJS](https://adonisjs.com/) a full stack Node.js framework.

-After runing a `dev` script, you should see start page on http://localhost:3333/.
+After running a `dev` script, you should see a start page on http://localhost:3333.

 ---

 ### Task 1
-[Here](http://localhost:3333/bacon) you should see a page with beautiful slices of fried bacon.
+On [/bacon](http://localhost:3333/bacon) you should see a page with beautiful slices of fried bacon, that comes from external source.

-Add bacon cloning logic and attach to **Yeah, I want more bacon!** button.
+Create bacon cloning logic and attach it to **Yeah, I want more bacon!** button.

 ### Task 2
-Add tab **Checkout** that reflects design from `/projects/checkout.png`.

-Use SCSS to write your styles.
+Take a look at [design file](./design.png) and recreate it.
+Use any way of writing styles you are comfortable with.

+By default, Adonis support [PostCSS](https://docs.adonisjs.com/guides/assets-manager#setup-postcss), [SASS, Less and Stylus](https://docs.adonisjs.com/guides/assets-manager#setup-sass-less-and-stylus) you need to enable one of it, but it's just Webpack under the hood, so feel free to hook whatever you like the most.

 ### Task 3
-Add simple JS validation to checkout form created earlier and show success/error message on form submit.
+Add JS validation to the checkout form created earlier.

+### Task 4
+Send form data to the `POST /order` endpoint and show success / error message based on API response.